 In the above video we help explain the difference between hazard and risk.

 The two terms can be used to compliment each other however they are often poorly applied when it comes to health and safety.
 By understanding the simple relationship between hazard and risk, we can use them effectively in health and safety management.

-Firstly, let’s look at the term hazard.
+Firstly, let’s look at the term hazard….

 What is a hazard?